talk-to-the-duck/talk-to-the-duck.github.io/content/posts/how-to-evolve-application-cicd/index.md

 ## Summary
-The first objective of this article was to test three cicd engines (GitLab, CircleCi and GitHub Actions), implementing similar pipelines.
+The first objective of this article was to test three CICD engines (GitLab, CircleCi and GitHub Actions), implementing similar pipelines.
-While trying to implement the cicd on these engines, we quickly encountered some limitations for the first two CICD:
+While trying to implement the CICD on these engines, we quickly encountered some limitations for the first two CICD:

 * pushing the report of the Gitlab CI to GitHub is not possible.
-* on CircleCi maximum available space for the artefacts and their retention time were not compatible with our objectives. https://app.circleci.com/settings/plan/github/talk-to-the-duck/overview?return-to=https%3A%2F%2Fapp.circleci.com%2Fprojects%2Fproject-dashboard%2Fgithub%2Ftalk-to-the-duck%2F
+* on CircleCi the maximum available space for the artefacts and their retention time were not compatible with our objectives. https://app.circleci.com/settings/plan/github/talk-to-the-duck/overview?return-to=https%3A%2F%2Fapp.circleci.com%2Fprojects%2Fproject-dashboard%2Fgithub%2Ftalk-to-the-duck%2F
 In this case, only the GitHub action is completely useful.